 This month, I got to spend a day hiking through some incredible stands of old-growth white pine in Cook Forest State Park.
 This is without a doubt the finest forest in the Midwest.

 The largest trees range from 250-450 years old and are upwards of 200 feet tall.
 These are the tallest trees in the Midwest.

-This spring (April & May & June) I spent hiking along the upper and lower Hulls Gulch trails in Camel’s Back Park / Ridge to Rivers.
+I spent this spring hiking along the upper and lower Hulls Gulch trails in Camel’s Back Park / Ridge to Rivers.